sarahnator/python-checkin/README.md

  * [ ] Enable data retrieval from Garmin API
  * [ ] python interpreter for faster execution
  * [ ] ...

+ ## Status
+ Currently this project is not configured for use by the general public.
+Setup instructions/configuration below are incomplete as of yet.

 ## Configuration
 * Gspread: Create credentials [here](https://gspread.readthedocs.io/en/latest/oauth2.html), follow the setup instructions detailed in [this post](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html)
 * Fitbit: Register personal application [here](https://dev.fitbit.com/apps/new), following these [instructions](https://towardsdatascience.com/collect-your-own-fitbit-data-with-python-ff145fa10873)